 Having noticed the Visa sign on the door when I walked in, I pulled out my Co-op Bank Visa Card and took care of the bill.

 My head suddenly turned as the restaurant door swung open.
-It was Claudia, with a frown on her face walking right towards me.
+It was Sabrina, with a frown on her face walking right towards me.

 - ImageWhere are they?1 April 2020 - 11:21 am

 - Imagerebuke1 April 2020 - 10:30 am

 - Imagebrighter days1 April 2020 - 10:21 am

 - Imageunfortunate1 April 2020 - 9:16 am

 - Imageheartbreaking1 April 2020 - 8:38 am

 - Imagenick of time1 April 2020 - 7:58 am

 - ImageMy Take1 April 2020 - 7:33 am